langer-jaros/learning/code/how_to_code/how_to_code.md

 Always try it before adding to your code!
 It will probably work if you don't but it will likely to work in other way than you've expected.

+### How to work on an assingment

+- Do not spend too much time with details right from the beginning.
+  - i.e. do the most of the fluent work from the start,
+  - the problems will be visible afterwards, and also it will be clear how much time is left.

 ## Tools that saves time (and scripts)